Beavis and Butt-Head: Cultural impact

 Bands getting positive comments from the characters would sometimes acknowledge the show providing an increase in their popularity: Rob Zombie and Kirk Windstein of Crowbar credited the show with growing their fanbase.
 Conversely, Winger guitarist Reb Beach claimed the show's portrayal of his band effectively ended their career.

 The song "The Arsonist" by the experimental-rock group Puscifer, off its 2015 album Money Shot, explicitly refers to Beavis with the fire theme of the song, including the chorus and a line "Beavis sure do love his matches."

-Beavis and Butt-Head are featured as audience members in an April 2024 Saturday Night Live skit, with Ryan Gosling as Beavis, and Mikey Day as Butt-Head.

 Controversies

 In its heyday, Beavis and Butt-Head became a lightning rod for controversy over its content.
-"The downward spiral of the living white male surely ends here," John Leland wrote in Newsweek in 1993.
+"The downward spiral of the living white male surely ends here", John Leland wrote in Newsweek in 1993, as quoted in The New York Times.
 The show was blamed for the death of two-year-old Jessica Matthews in Moraine, Ohio, in October 1993.
 The girl's five-year-old brother, Austin Messner, set fire to his mother's mobile home with a cigarette lighter, killing the two-year-old.
 The mother later claimed that her son watched an episode in which the characters said "fire was fun".
+An article in Rolling Stone, however, noted that the family lived in abject poverty and were unlikely to have been able to afford cable, making such a claim extremely dubious in the first place.

+In 2008, Austin Messner would reveal that his family did not have cable at the time since it was unaffordable due to his mother's drug problem, and that he had never seen an episode of the show, nor planned to.

 As a result, all references to fire were removed from subsequent airings and the show was moved to a later time slot.
 The creators found a censorship loophole and took delight in sometimes making Beavis scream things that sounded very similar to his previous "Fire!
 Fire!" (such as "Fryer!
 Fryer!" when he and Butt-Head are working the late shift at Burger World) and also having him almost say the forbidden word (such as one time when he sang "Liar, liar, pants on..." and pausing before "fire").
 There was also a music video where a man runs on fire in slow motion ("California" by Wax).
 Beavis is hypnotized by it and can barely say "fire".
 However, MTV eventually removed the episode entirely, leading it to be locked away in the MTV vault.
 References to fire were cut from earlier episodes—even the original master tapes were altered permanently.
 Other episodes MTV opted not to rerun included "Stewart's House" and "Way Down Mexico Way".
 Copies of early episodes with the controversial content intact are rare, and the copies that exist are made from home video recordings of the original broadcasts, typically on VHS.
 In an interview included with the Mike Judge Collection DVD set, Judge said he is uncertain whether some of the earlier episodes still exist in their original, uncensored form.